 The secret ingredient in this recipe is white bread.
 The bread absorbs the excess fat from the sausage mince, meaning you don’t end up with fatty greasy pastry.
 The bread also helps to prevent the meat from shrinking away from the inside of the pastry.
 So you don’t end up with big holes in your sausage rolls!

 The original recipe calls for the use of standard mixed herbs but I have successfully added various combinations of my favourite dried herbs.
 Feel free to use what flavours you like, if you have a favourite herb mix then by all means use that!
 I found that the original recipe didn’t have enough herb flavour so I have used more herbs than originally suggested.

-I have also added some breadcrumbs to the recipe because I felt that the mixture was too sloppy without them.
-I got about 40 sausage rolls from this recipe even though the original states that it makes 24.
+Plus I have also added some breadcrumbs to the recipe because I felt that the mixture was too sloppy without them.
+This gave me 40 sausage rolls from the recipe even though the original states that it makes 24.
 I cut them to about 2 inches long.
 They are great on their own or you can dip them in a tangy tomato sauce – yum!